SUNET/eduid-automated-tests/README.md

 TC_19 - Change password, use recommended

-TC_20 - TC removed

-TC_21 - Change password, use custom
+TC_20 - Change password, use custom

-TC_22 - Change password, to default

-TC_23 - Initiate password change but enter incorrect current password
+TC_21 - Initiate password change but enter incorrect current password

-TC_24 - Initiate password change but choose a too week password
+TC_22 - Initiate password change but choose a too week password

-TC_25 - Reset password with extra security (mobile OTP) and set a new custom password, use default pw
+TC_23 - Reset password with extra security (mobile OTP) and set a new custom password, use default pw

-TC_26 - TC removed

-TC_27 - TC removed

-TC_28 - Reset password with extra security (mobile OTP) and set new recommended password
+TC_24 - Reset password with extra security (mobile OTP) and set new recommended password

-TC_29 - Reset password with extra security (mobile OTP), resend mobile OTP once.
+TC_25 - Reset password with extra security (mobile OTP), resend mobile OTP once.
 Set a new custom password, use default pw

-TC_30 - Try to log in with incorrect password
+TC_26 - Try to log in with incorrect password

-TC_31 - Reset password with extra security (mobile OTP), resend mobile OTP once.
+TC_27 - Reset password with extra security (mobile OTP), resend mobile OTP once.
 Set a new custom password, use default pw

-TC_32 - Try to reset password with incorrect magic code
+TC_28 - Try to reset password with incorrect magic code

-TC_33 - Reset password without no extra security (mobile OTP).
+TC_29 - Reset password without extra security (mobile OTP).
 Abort confirmation of the phone number from dashboard

-TC_34 - After Reset password without no extra security (mobile OTP).
+TC_30 - After reset password without extra security (mobile OTP).
 Enter incorrect code for confirmation of the phone number from dashboard

-TC_35 - Reset password without no extra security (mobile OTP).
+TC_31 - Reset password without extra security (mobile OTP).
 Confirm the phone number from dashboard

-TC_36 - Initiate account termination but abort in confirm pop-up
+TC_32 - Initiate account termination but abort in confirm pop-up

-TC_37 - Delete the account
+TC_33 - Delete the account

-TC_38 - Reset password with extra security (mobile OTP) and set a new custom password, use default pw
+TC_34 - Reset password with extra security (mobile OTP) and set a new custom password, use default pw

-TC_39 - Initiate Register of new account, abort at terms
+TC_35 - Initiate Register of new account, abort at terms

-TC_40 - Initiate Register of new account, abort at captcha
+TC_36 - Initiate Register of new account, abort at captcha

-TC_41 - Initiate Register of new account, use incorrect magic code
+TC_37 - Initiate Register of new account, use incorrect magic code

-TC_42 - Register a new account
+TC_38 - Register a new account

-TC_43 - Try to register new account with already existing user name
+TC_39 - Try to register new account with already existing user name